DIKU-EDU/kudos/docs/introduction.rst

    following steps are necessary:

-   * Provide students with a development environment with precompiled YAMS and a MIPS32 ELF cross compiler.
-See YAMS usage guide for instructions on setup of YAMS and the cross compiler environment.
+   * Provide students with a development environment with precompiled YAMS/QEMU and a (MIPS32) ELF cross compiler.
+See specific usage guide for instructions on setup of simulator and the cross compiler environment.

    * Decide which exercises are used on the course, how many points they are worth and what are the deadlines.